Datttta/My_Notes/to-do.md

 - [ ] listen to copacabana song
 - [ ] add lsd to dotfiles
 - [ ] see how to create a script file to install all you fonts
-- [ ] make tasks finished to go to another anohter line in vimwiki
 - [ ] learn how to use yazi double press ~ to help
 - [ ] use a virtual machine to test if you can have all your dotfiles back on another pc
 - [ ] test matugen